-New or Used car?
+New or used car?

 Insurance premiums are calculated based on a number of factors.
-For instance, insurance for expensive and more powerful cars tend be higher than for cheaper, less powerful ones.
+For instance, insurance for expensive and more powerful cars tends to be higher than for cheaper, less powerful ones.
 Also, those that have been driving for longer are considered more experienced, and so generally pay less.
 Many newly qualified drivers opt for smaller, cheaper cars, in order to minimise the insurance cost.
-Other ways which may reduce your premium can include; using comparison websites, locking your car in a garage overnight, and completing Pass Plus courses.
+Other ways to reduce your premium can include using comparison websites, locking your car in a garage overnight, and completing Pass Plus courses.

 Petrol, diesel, electric or hybrid?